RYpie/radenium/README.md

 ![GitHub license](https://img.shields.io/badge/license-GPL-blue.svg)

-# Welcome To Radenium, Home Of The Great
+# Welcome To Radenium, Home Of The Great Radeniums

 Idea of Radenium is to implement an HLS livestreaming application based on FFMPEG, wrapped by a python application.

-Development status is prototype.
+Development status is definitely prototype, works only on my mac...

-Idea is to run the application on a barebone PC and via a webadmin control the livestreaming that is being pushed to a website.

-Currently it works on a mac, my mac to be clear.
 Without knowledge on python and mysql I would not put too much effort in this for now.

-Aim is to add installation instructions and more complete installation packages for users to hook in.

 ## Installation

-Take notice that radenium should work without database and Joomla!
-The database and Joomla! is only used to create a webui and manage the files etcetera.
-By the way, at this point it's really nothing worth putting  efforts in.

 Aim is to create a simple, nodatabase required, solution to publish a stream to the web.

 ### MAC OSX

 If you don't have python3 installed:
 - $ brew install python3